l4cr0ss/writeups/ByteBandit20/meet_me_there/writeup.md

 #### Concept:

-  Given a known plaintext/ciphertext pair and an encrypted string, find the unknown plaintext by breaking the encryption by performing a "meet-in-the-middle"³ attack.
+  Given a known plaintext/ciphertext pair and an encrypted string, find the unknown plaintext by breaking the encryption using a "meet-in-the-middle"³ attack.

 #### Files: